Health investors roll out unwelcome mat for Amazon's arrival

 “This is just one move amongst perhaps many more that Amazon could take in moving into the retail chain of drug delivery.
 I doubt it’s the only thing they are going to do,” he said.

-Among stocks in the drug supply chain, pharmacy benefit manager Express Scripts Holding Co (ESRX.O) was down 3.3 percent in midafternoon, drug-store chain CVS Health Corp (CVS.N) was down 4.1 percent, and pharmaceutical distributor McKesson Corp (MCK.N) was down 3 percent.
+Among stocks in the drug supply chain, pharmacy benefit manager Express Scripts Holding Co was down 3.3 percent in midafternoon, drug-store chain CVS Health Corp was down 4.1 percent, and pharmaceutical distributor McKesson Corp was down 3 percent.

 Health insurers, which had been relatively immune from previous Amazon-related jitters, were clobbered.
-Cigna Corp (CI.N) was down 7.2 percent, Anthem Inc (ANTM.N) slumped 5.3 percent and UnitedHealth Group (UNH.N) declined 4.2 percent, making it the biggest single drag on the blue-chip Dow Jones Industrial Average .DJI.
+Cigna Corp was down 7.2 percent, Anthem Inc slumped 5.3 percent and UnitedHealth Group declined 4.2 percent, making it the biggest single drag on the blue-chip Dow Jones Industrial Average.

-Through Monday, healthcare had risen 10.5 percent already in 2018, the best performance among all major sectors and well ahead of the 6.7 percent rise for the overall S&P 500 .SPX.
+Through Monday, healthcare had risen 10.5 percent already in 2018, the best performance among all major sectors and well ahead of the 6.7 percent rise for the overall S&P 500.

 ”Healthcare had been outperforming the market, at least year to date,“ Jonas said. ”It’s always a good excuse to sell and take some profit.”